 2.1.
 Hosts and services

 In Checkmk all objects to be monitored are arranged in a hierarchical structure of hosts and services.
-With cloud-based services the concept of hosts does not now apply.
-To retain the simplicity and consistency of Checkmk, we still however map AWS objects according to the host/service schema.
+The concept of hosts does not exist in cloud-based services.
+However to retain the simplicity and consistency of Checkmk, we still map AWS objects according to the host/service schema.

-How to do that can best be illustrated by an example: In one region several EC2 instances have been configured.
+How that is achieved can best be illustrated by an example: In one region several EC2 instances have been configured.
 An EC2 is usually assigned to EBS.
 This constellation looks like this in Checkmk:

 - There is a host that matches the AWS account.
 This host gives an overview of all EC2 instances and their status as a service.